Read-The-Question/rtq-review/src/pages/md/papers/alderley-edge-school-for-girls--11-plus--maths--2019--sample-paper-1.md

 <div class='workings'>
 <div class='working'>

-ABBR: Let's find the difference between the consecutive terms of the sequence.
+ABBR:  Let's find the relation between the consecutive terms of the sequence.

-In this sequence we are getting the next term by adding previous term to the current term.
-Hence the sequence would be:
+The next term is calculated by adding together the last two terms.
+Hence, the sequence would be:

 $
 \begin{matrix}